 People frequently ask me why they should spend 4 or more years on a repayment plan instead of just filing bankruptcy or getting a consolidation loan.
 Bankruptcy or a loan may seem like the natural quick fix solution.
 For some situations, bankruptcy may truly be the only viable option.
 The wisest thing any of us can do when we make mistakes is to learn from them.
 If we don’t, we are doomed to repeat them again and again.
 I have seen so many people end up in credit card debt again after they have filed bankruptcy or used their home equity to repay the credit cards.
 I believe that it’s because they did not learn to change their behavior.
 No matter which option you chose to get out of debt, it is critical to learn how to make better choices so you don’t make the same choices that got you into trouble the first time.

-Fortunately, our state is now doing something to make sure that kids start out with a good financial knowledge base.
+Fortunately, our state is now doing something to make sure that kids start out with a good wealth management base.
 For those kids in any Oklahoma public school, Oklahoma began the PASSPort to Financial Literacy.
 Any student in an Oklahoma public school will be required to learn 14 different financial topics before they can graduate from high school beginning with 2014 graduates.
 Our hope is that kids will get the education they need in school and will avoid getting out of control.
 Kudos to OKlahoma for being one of only 21 states to require financial edcuation before graduation.
 Further, our nation passed credit card reform which, in part, says that anyone under 21 must prove that they can repay the debt or obtain a co-signer in order to qualify for a credit card.